Research for Animals

 Scientists at the department are active in national and international commissions – in EU bodies as well as in professional societies, professional associations, and chambers of veterinary surgeons.

-The International Animal Health unit conducts all the international postgraduate training programs in the Department of Veterinary Medicine.
+The International Animal Health unit conducts international postgraduate training programs in the Department of Veterinary Medicine.
 Three master’s degree programs focus on current challenges of veterinary medicine in specific regions of the world.
 The Veterinary Public Health program focuses on the Asian Pacific region, while the Food Chain Management program focuses on Latin America, and the Epidemiology program on Africa.
 Each master's degree program is conducted jointly with partner universities and health institutions in the region and is concluded with a jointly conferred master's degree from Freie Universität Berlin and one of the partner universities.

 Through the ERASMUS exchange program, students have an opportunity to spend one or two semesters abroad.
 The Department of Veterinary Medicine has cooperation agreements with numerous universities in Europe.